National Science Foundation

 Grant in 2012

-Construction Robotics, LLC, founded in 2007 and based in Victor, New York, specializes in the design, development, and manufacturing of semi-automated masonry systems aimed at enhancing the construction industry.
-The company focuses on applying advanced technology alongside traditional manufacturing principles to improve construction processes.
-Its robotic products are specifically designed to assist masons with repetitive and physically demanding tasks, such as lifting and placing bricks.
-This innovation enables construction companies to boost productivity and efficiency while also enhancing the working conditions for laborers in the field.
-By integrating robotics into masonry work, Construction Robotics aims to transform the industry's operational dynamics.
+Construction Robotics, LLC, established in 2007 and headquartered in Victor, New York, specializes in designing, developing, and manufacturing semi-automated masonry systems for the construction industry.
+The company aims to enhance construction processes by integrating advanced technology and proven manufacturing principles from other industries.
+Their robotic products are designed to assist masons with repetitive and physically demanding tasks such as lifting and placing bricks, thereby increasing productivity and efficiency while improving working conditions for laborers.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.